-BRD believes that poor and marginalized people, regardless of geographical location, race, colour, and religion, have potential capacity and knowledge to overcome extreme poverty and enjoy their rights.
-Sensitizing people to their rights, and organizing them around solidarity and campaigning will inspire them to seek right-based alternative to confront and challenge the structural causes of poverty and injustices.
+BRD believes that poor and marginalized people, regardless of geographical location, race, color, and religion, have potential capacity and knowledge to overcome extreme poverty and enjoy their rights.
+Sensitizing people to their rights and organizing them around solidarity and campaigning will inspire them to seek right- based alternative to confront and challenge the structural causes of poverty and injustices.

-Our role is to empower people living in poverty by enhancing the capacity of the grassroots and community based organizations, to promote their rights to overcome injustice and enjoy their deserved rights.
+Our role is to empower people living in poverty by enhancing the capacity of the grassroots and community-based organizations, to promote their rights to overcome injustice and enjoy their deserved rights.
 HRBA programming is a fundamental pillar of our effort to build a society that is just and free from poverty, where everyone enjoys life with dignity.
+The concept of our social change theory is based on our understanding that most people are socially and economically poor and marginalized.